NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 **Updating the General Banner Text and Announcement Level and banner visibility**

-Admins have the ability to modify the color and text of the general anouncement banner.
+Admins have the ability to modify the color and text of the general announcement banner.
 To modify these settings, start by clicking on “Admins” on the left-hand menu on the home screen.

 From there, you can change the text of the general banner by entering your desired text in the "General banner text” field.